In my humble opinion, the best UK dividend stocks pay an ever-increasing dividend. This means, in good times and in bad times.

 And these commodities are booming nowadays due to increased demand (emerging markets / EV) and on the other side constraints in supply (covid).

-As an example, the company paid ~1.8 GBP in special dividends on top of a ~5.8 GBP in normal dividends.
-This gives it a whopping 12.7% dividend yield at this time of writing!
+As an example, the company paid ~1.8 GBP in special dividends on top of a ~5.8 GBP in normal dividends in 2021.

-However, I’m of the opinion that we will be rewarded handsomely with above average dividend yields over the next decade.
+On the other hand, I’m of the opinion that we will continue to be rewarded handsomely with above-average dividend yields over the next decade.
 This allows me to reinvest those dividends into other dividend growth stocks to push the snowball a bit faster.

-It’s important to remember this when owning Rio Tinto Plc.
+It’s a subtle difference, but in my opinion very important to remember this when owning Rio Tinto Plc.

 Bonus: Chesnara Plc

 Chesnara Plc (LON:CSN | ISIN:GB00B00FPT80) is a life insurance and pensions consolidator with a presence in the UK, the Netherlands, and Sweden.